aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

         GITLAB_BASE_URL             e.g., https://gitlab.example.com/api/v4/
         GITLAB_TOKEN                e.g., GitLab access token

-## Step5: Commit changes to verify the pipeline
+## Step 4: Commit changes to verify the pipeline

 Create a `.destroy-cluster` and commit it to the GitLab repository to destroy your deployment.